How Much Are Rabbits and What Does it Cost to Raise Them?

 A variety in their diet is extremely important and high-quality foods will help minimize digestive issues.

-Our go-to source of food is not necessarily the best thing for rabbits.
+Our go-to source of food is not necessarily the best thing.
 Full grown rabbits should only receive around ½ cup of pellets per five to six pounds of body weight per day.
 The pellets should be purchased in small quantities that can be completely used up in no less than six weeks and should be high in fiber; at least 18 percent is generally recommended.

 Timothy hay should be available 24 hours a day.
 This should make up the majority of your rabbit’s diet.
 High-quality hay is important and your rabbit will know the difference.